Overrided/Fb2.Document/Readme.md

 ### Editing `Fb2Container` content

-If given `Fb2Container` node can contain `text` nodes along with other nodes (indicated by `CanContainText` property), text can be inserted via special method:
+If given `Fb2Container` node can contain `text` nodes (indicated by `CanContainText` property) along with other nodes.
+Text can be inserted via special method:

 1) Adding 'hello world' `text` to `Strikethrough` container: